 FORT WAYNE, Ind.
-(WANE) – A fixture in Fort Wayne and formerly one of the city’s biggest employers announced it has plans to move out of town.
-NewsChannel 15 first told you Tuesday about General Electric’s plans to shut down operations after more than 100 years here.
-Now, we’re taking a look back at the company’s rich history here and how it’s benefited the city.
+(WANE) – A fixture in Fort Wayne and formerly one of the city’s biggest employers announced in January of 2014 it would move after more than 100 years.

 General Electric was a company that put thousands to work for quite some time until the late 60s.